-The area around the Palace of Westminster, especially Parliament Square, is the UK’s constitutional heart.
+The area around the Palace of Westminster, especially Parliament Square, is the constitutional heart of the UK.
 It should be one of the world’s great civic spaces - but currently it can be confusing and unwelcoming.
-This 2011 report set out radical ideas for a more coherent vision for the area to provide an enriched experience for all those drawn to it.
+This report sets out radical ideas for a more coherent vision for the area, to provide an enriched experience for all those drawn to it.

 The south side of Parliament Square, in front of the Abbey, should be closed to traffic completely, and restrictions placed on through traffic on the east side along St Margaret’s Street and Abingdon Street in front of Parliament.
 The Peers’ car park in Old Palace Yard should also be removed.

 A Magna Carta Walkway encompassing the sites associated with British democracy should be established in time for the 2015 anniversary.

 The Parliamentary Bookshop on the corner of Bridge Street and Parliament Street should be redeveloped as an Information Centre.
 Here visitors should obtain maps, leaflets, pamphlets, and multi-media guides.
 Ticketing facilities for parliamentary tours might also be provided.